 2. Understanding Body Language

-Dogs communicate through body language, and learning to read these signals can enhance your bond with your dog.
+Dogs communicate through body language, and learning to read these signals can enhance your bond.
 A wagging tail might not always mean happiness; it could signal excitement or anxiety.

 Observe their ears, eyes, and posture for clues about their mood.
 A relaxed dog will have a loose, wiggly body, whereas stress might cause them to stiffen or tuck their tail.